jhordyabonia/ag-software-exodo/src/app/code/AgSoftware/OffertBlock/README.md

 #### Magento Settings

-1. Download the 2Checkout payment module (AgSoftware) _described  to up_
+1. Download the Cms Offert Block module (AgSoftware) _described  to up_
 2. Keep it into directory to “app/code/” your Magento root directory.
 3. On your server, install the module by running `php bin/magento module:enable AgSoftware_OffertBlock` and `php bin/magento setup:upgrade` in your magento root directory.
 3. Sign in to your Magento admin.